 Waking up easy is all about timing.
-Sleep Cycle alarm clock tracks your sleep patterns and wakes you up during light sleep.
-Waking up during light sleep feels like waking up naturally rested without an alarm clock.
+Sleep Cycle tracks your sleeping patterns and wakes you up during your lightest sleep phase, without a conventional alarm clock.
+Waking up during light sleep feels like waking up naturally rested.

-During sleep, you usually go through five stages of sleep.
-Simplified, stages 1-2 are light sleep, 3-4 deep sleep, and the fifth stage is REM sleep, also referred to as rapid eye movement sleep.
-The dream state.
+The average sleep/wake cycle is five stages of sleep, with stages 1-2 as light sleep, 3-4 as deep sleep, and the fifth stage as REM (rapid eye movement) sleep.

-Entering the last stage, stage five, also called REM sleep.
+- Entering the final, fifth stage, also called REM sleep.
 Now your eyes are closed but move rapidly from side-to-side, due to the intense dream and brain activity you go through in this stage.

 Your movements vary with each sleep stage.
-Sleep Cycle uses sound analysis to identify sleep states, tracking your movements in bed.
-Sleep Cycle uses a wake-up phase (30 minutes by default) that ends at your desired alarm time.
+Sleep Cycle uses sound analysis to identify sleep states, tracking your movements in bed, and a wake-up phase (30 minutes by default) that ends at your desired alarm time.
 During this phase, Sleep Cycle will monitor signals from your body to wake you softly when you are in the lightest possible sleep stage (stage 1-2).

 The accelerometer is used to analyze your movements as you sleep.
 It’s important that you place your phone correctly:

 Depending on your type of bed and mattress you might find certain placements work better.
-Please do not place your iPhone underneath a pillow or thick mattress as it can become warm when charging.
-If you feel uncomfortable having an iPhone close to your head, you may set it to Flight Mode.
+Please do not place your phone underneath a pillow or thick mattress as it can become warm when charging.
+If you feel uncomfortable having a phone close to your head, you may set it to Flight Mode.
 As a bonus, this also ensures that no one can bother you while you sleep.

 Snooze by simply double-tapping on the phone.
 Picking up the phone will also automatically snooze.
 Sleep Cycle has two snooze modes: